ahumoe/dragonfly-commands/README.md

 - Windows Explorer
 - Outlook

-It requires the speech recognition software Dragon NaturallySpeaking.
-Due to some problems reloading multiple files, all the commands are defined in the file `_commands.py`.
-The command modules are work in progress, so changes will occur.
+It requires the speech recognition software Dragon NaturallySpeaking (DNS).
+Due to a file loading issue, most of the commands are defined in the file `_commands.py`.
+If new commands are placed in this file, DNS will pick them up immediately after mic is turned off/on.
+The command modules are work in progress so changes will occur.

 Based on code written by wolfmanstout [dragonfly-commands](https://github.com/wolfmanstout/dragonfly-commands).